 Completing the reading list does not guarantee acceptance to Core Team.
 We prayerfully consider every student’s interest and will decline if we believe you are best suited for a different community.
-Because we invest significant ministry resources into every Core Team student, it is essential that the students we accept be well-positioned to grow and serve with us.
+It is essential that the students we accept be well-positioned to grow and serve with us.
 Therefore, we also carefully consider whether your time commitments or life goals may prevent you from meeting our standards of faithfulness.

 Core Team is designed to be your primary church community.
 Thus, we do not permit Core Team members to hold ministry positions elsewhere if such positions may reasonably interfere with your participation here.
 However, you are encouraged to serve and minister to fellow students in a personal capacity.
 Other opportunities should be evaluated on the basis of their required engagement.
 Extracurriculars that require your time on weekends (such as sports teams) are usually incompatible with Core Team’s calendar.